jb00gie/websterbd.com/content/index.md

 					</div>
 				</div>
 				<div class="col-sm-6 col-md-4 col-md-offset-2">
-					<p>We started at the center and asked “what is the most crucial element to building a strong organizational culture?”
+					<p>We started at the center and asked “what is the most crucial element to building a strong organizational culture?
 We realized that a core Purpose was absolutley essential to direction, focus and culture.</p>
 				</div>
 				<div class="col-sm-6 col-md-4">
 					<p>We can design out the visual and tonal manifestation of that strategy, such as the logo, typefaces, icons and tone-of-voice, as well as a style guide to help your team manage your brand well.</p>